-The OCV Model 127-3 Pressure-Reducing Valve is designed to perform the following function:
+The OCV Model 127-4 Pressure Reducing/Check Valve is designed to perform the following functions:

-1. Reduce a higher upstream pressure into a lower, constant downstream pressure.
+- 1. Reduce a higher upstream pressure into a lower, constant downstream pressure. - 2.
+Close in the event of pressure reversal to prevent back flow.

-The 127-3 consists of the following components:
+The 127-4 consists of the following components:

-- 1. Model 65 Basic Control Valve, a hydraulically-operated, diaphragm-actuated globe or angle valve which closes with an elastomer-on-metal seal. - 2.
-Model 1340 Pressure-Reducing Pilot, a two-way, normally-open pilot valve which senses downstream pressure under its diaphragm and balances it against an adjustable spring load.
+- 1. Model 65 Basic Control Valve, a hydraulically-operated, diaphragm-actuated globe or angle valve which closes with an elastomer-onmetal seal. - 2.
+Model 1340 Pressure Reducing Pilot, a twoway, normally-open pilot valve which senses downstream pressure under its diaphragm and balances it against an adjustable spring load.
 An increase in downstream pressure tends to make the pilot close. - 3.
 Model 126 Ejector, a simple "tee" fitting with a fixed orifice in its upstream port.
-It provides the proper pressure to the diaphragm chamber of the main valve, depending on the position of the pressure-reducing pilot. - 4.
+It provides the proper pressure to the diaphragm chamber of the main valve, depending on the position of the pressure reducing pilot. - 4.
 Model 141-3 Flow Control Valve, a needle-type valve which provides adjustable, restricted flow in one direction and free flow in the opposite direction.
-On the 127-3, the flow control valve is connected as an opening speed control. - 5.
-Model 159 Y-Strainer (standard on water service valves) or Model 123 Inline
+On the 127-4, the flow control valve is connected as an opening speed control.

-Strainer (standard on fuel service valves).
+- 5. Two Model 141-1 Check Valves, which give the 127-4 its check feature. - 6.
+Model 159 Y-Strainer (standard on water service valves) or Model 123 Inline Strainer (standard on fuel service valves).
 The strainer protects the pilot system from solid contaminants in the line fluid.